5 Ways to Create Membership Levels in your Pickleball and Tennis Club

 Next, you have those semi-regular players who play occasionally.
 They might be happy to pay a small regular membership fee in return for better value open play and court reservation fees.

-At the top of the scale, you have regular players who play weekly and want priority access to court bookings, tournaments and everything your club has to offer.
+At the top of the scale, you have regular players who play weekly and want priority access to court bookings, tournaments and everything else your club has to offer.
 They will pay more monthly in return for preferential rates on courts and event fees.

 2. Create memberships based on access time